BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 --- Page 27 ---

 <image>
-![A concise summary of Guideline 14, which states that an undertaking must perform the ORSA (Own Risk and Solvency Assessment) at least once a year.
+A concise summary of Guideline 14, which states that an undertaking must perform the ORSA (Own Risk and Solvency Assessment) at least once a year.

-#### Guideline 14 – Frequency
+**Guideline 14 – Frequency**
-The undertaking should perform the ORSA at least annually.](#)
+The undertaking should perform the ORSA at least annually.
 </image>